The Classroom Management Course

 Here's how the course works

 - WATCH: Once you register, you get immediate access to every video in the course.
-Altogether, the Classroom Management Course has 5 core modules, plus the epic added bonus of weekly recorded Q&A sessions with your instructor.
+Altogether, the Classroom Management Course has 5 core modules.
 Each video lesson is 2-10 minutes in length, and as soon as you register I walk you through how best to use the course and set yourself up for success.
 You’ll watch an excellent teacher describe and model how she manages her classroom, with lots of pro tips dispersed throughout.

 - SCRIPT: Each of the core video lessons prompts you to create an artifact for your real classroom: a list of rules, for example, or a set of directions.

 - PRACTICE: Whenever possible, you will be prompted and encouraged to immediately stand and deliver.
 These at-bats are invaluable for working out the kinks in your practice to truly master your teacher moves and make your procedures a reality with your students.

 That’s right.
 For much of the course, you’ll stand up right away and practice what you’ve learned in our simple I Do/You Do lesson format.
 After every single lesson in Modules 1-4, you will be creating something real for your classroom or standing up to practice the exact moves you’ll make in front of your students.
 The result: you’ll be more Day 1 Ready than you’ve ever been in your life-- no matter when that Day 1 is.

 There’s no other PD on classroom management that is this comprehensive and focused.
 Nuanced yet simple.
 Ideal yet real.
 Everything you need, nothing you don't.